-- Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of children; refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or Police), and support staff who make such referrals - Keep the Headteacher informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate. - Link with the three local safeguarding partners and other external agencies as required.
+- Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children; refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or Police), and support staff who make such referrals directly - Keep the Headteacher informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate.

+- Link with the three local safeguarding partners and other external agencies as required.
 In relation to the Police, this will include consideration for 'When to call the Police'.
-This includes involvement in discussions about early help provision. - Take lead responsibility for promoting educational outcomes for social-worker children (SWC) by knowing their safeguarding concerns and the impact these might have on attendance, engagement, and achievement - Jointly with the Designated

-- Teacher, the DSL will also ensure that the academy adheres to the E-ACT SWC Process. - Safeguarding of pupils in alternative provision, with an emphasis on working with the Special Educational Needs and Disability Coordinator (SENDCO), to ensure additional pastoral support is provided for children with special educational needs and disabilities (SEND). - Take lead responsibility for safeguarding pupils attending alternative provision including informing providers of vulnerabilities to ensure pupils are kept safe and jointly work with the SENDCO and Lead responsible for Behaviour to ensure the placement meets pupil's needs.
+This includes involvement in discussions about early help provision. - Take lead responsibility for promoting educational outcomes for social-worker children (SWC) by knowing their safeguarding concerns and the impact these might have on attendance, engagement, and achievement - Jointly with the Designated Teacher, the DSL will also ensure that the academy adheres to the E-ACT SWC Process. - safeguarding of pupils in alternative provision, with an emphasis on working with the Special Educational Needs and Disability Coordinator (SENDCO), to ensure additional pastoral support is provided for children with special educational needs and disabilities (SEND).

-Understand the views of children - encourage a culture of listening/taking account their wishes and understanding the difficulties they may have in approaching staff about their issues.
+Understand the views of children - encourage a culture of listening/taking account their wishes and understanding the difficulties they may have in approaching staff about their issues